Essays will be scored on:

 - Each entry is assigned a number.
 Essays are blind-scored by number only; no student or school names are identified.
 Do not include student name or school name within the body of your essay.
 Failure to comply may result in disqualification.

 - A minimum of three readers score each essay using a numerical point scale and the criteria outlined above.

 Determining winners in grades 6-10:

-- Winners are determined for grades 6-10 by the highest number of points.
+- Fifteen (15) winners (3 for each grade level) are determined for grades 6-10 by the highest number of points.

 Determining scholarship finalists and winners for grades 11-12:

 - Scholarship semi-finalists are determined by the highest number of points.

 - Semi-finalist essays are read by a team of judges.

 - Each judge will read and score each semi-finalist essay.